hiralalrathor/evantsystem/README.md

 ## Notes for College Submission

 This project uses SQLite so it can run without a separate database server.
 For a larger production version, SQLite can be replaced with MySQL or PostgreSQL while keeping the same table design.

+On Render free, uploaded event images are stored on the service filesystem, so they may disappear after redeploys or restarts.
+For a real production version, use cloud image storage.